 One of the benefits of breastfeeding is that you can express it, and still produce more!
 In most cases when your breasts fill up quickly, extracting it will help reduce and prevent engorgement.
-Plus, you can store breast milk for a time when you can’t breastfeed.
+Plus, you can store breast milk to use it in a time when you can’t breastfeed.

 There are many types of breast pumps.
 Which should you choose?
 Try to pick a high quality pump with good reviews.
 A low quality one will not provide an adequate expression and might even hurt you.
 When choosing you can also select either an electric or manual breast pumps.
 The electric one may be more expensive but they are most efficient.
 If you would like to use an electric pump, an affordable way to do so, is to rent it from a lactation center or a hospital.
 Make sure the one you choose has the option of changing suction pressure levels.
 If you like, you can also choose a pump that expresses milk from both breasts at the same time.

 How long does the expression last?
 The answer is simple.
-You can pump milk until one a few drops come out or at any moment you desire before that.
-When done, you can store the milk in the refrigerator and use it within 72 hours, or freeze and use it within the first 3-6 months after extraction.
+You can pump milk until only a few drops come out or at any moment you desire before that.
+When done, you can store the milk in the refrigerator and use it within 3-6 days, or freeze and use it within the first 3-6 months after extraction.
 If left at room temperature make sure to store within the first 4 hours, as leaving out of refrigeration for longer may cause it to expire.